alexwaller05/MIST4610_G8Project2/README.md

 <img width="808" alt="Screenshot 2025-04-22 at 8 53 59 PM" src="https://github.com/user-attachments/assets/42abe840-e3d6-40e5-b270-cf1aa6520039" />

+## For our questions, we focused on the seven major felonies.
+But what are they, and why are they important?
+According to NYC.gov, the seven major felonies are a category of crimes that vary by state.
+In the state of New York, this category that refer to murder and non-negligent manslaughter, forcible rape, robbery, felonious assault, burglary, grand larceny, and grand larceny auto.
+According to the New York State Criminal Justice Services, the classification of the “seven major felonies” originates from the FBI’s Uniform Crime Reporting Program, which was established in 1930 to standardize crime statistics across the United States for consistent tracking and comparison of crime trends nationwide.
+Focusing on these specific felonies helps in analyzing trends and patterns in serious crime.

+## Preparing the data
+To prepare the data for analysis, the focus was narrowed to the seven major felonies as defined by the FBI/NYS; this involved using a CASE WHEN statement on the Ofns Desc field to categorize arrests accordingly.
+For the first question concerning age analysis (Q1), data cleaning was performed to remove records with invalid age entries, such as 'Unknown', '200+', or birth years, ensuring accurate age group comparisons.
+For the second question regarding trend analysis (Q2), the data was filtered to include only records from 2020 onwards to analyze recent trends and generate a relevant forecast.
+Finally, aggregation was applied by grouping the data by month, felony type, and age group as needed for visualization and further analysis.

-## Question 1: How does distribution of each of the 7 major felonies differ among each age group?
+## Question 1: How does the distribution of major felonies differ across age groups?
 ### Why is this question important?
-This question is important because it allows us to see how the relationship between age and felony type has evolved over time and helps us understand which age groups are most involved in certain types of crimes.
-This information can inform policy decisions and resource allocation.
-For instance, law enforcement and community organizations can:
-* Allocate more resources to age groups with higher crime rates
-* Implement youth intervention programs, such as school-based initiatives and mentorship opportunities
-* Strengthen adult rehabilitation efforts to reduce recidivism and support reintegration
+This question is important because it helps to understand the relationship between age and specific types of major felonies, allowing for the identification of age groups that are disproportionately involved in certain crimes.
+Understanding these patterns is crucial as it informs targeted policy decisions and resource allocation.
+For instance, this knowledge enables law enforcement and community organizations to more effectively allocate resources towards age groups exhibiting higher crime rates, implement tailored youth intervention programs (like school-based initiatives or mentorship opportunities), and strengthen adult rehabilitation efforts focused on reducing recidivism and supporting reintegration.

 ### Manipulations Applied to the Dataset for Question 1
 * Aggregated monthly counts by the Seven Major Felony categories
 * Removed extreme ages such as 200+, years (i.e. 1916), and “Unknown”
+* The percentages on the chart represent the proportion of total arrests within each specific age group that corresponds to each particular major felony type.

 ### Question 1 - Analysis Visualization
 <img width="1422" alt="image" src="https://github.com/user-attachments/assets/12cfc8ac-b326-43b0-a857-3034b40fdeca" />